binary-sequence/nes-background-scrolling/README.md

 # nes-background-scrolling
 Examples of background scrolling in [NES 6502 assembler](https://www.masswerk.at/6502/6502_instruction_set.html) for [ca65/ld65](https://cc65.github.io/doc/)

 Nice!
-You already know how draw static backgrounds for NES.
+You already know how to draw static backgrounds for NES.
 (See https://github.com/binary-sequence/nes-hello-world)

 Now it is time for the next level: background scrolling.